Characters: Pokémon: Generation IV Families

-- Difficult but Awesome: Well, at least that was the intention, as a VERY good Pokémon stat-wise that would be hindered and kept away from brokenness by its trait.
-However, said trait is so hindering that it's too difficult to use Regigigas effectively against an intelligent opponent (especially when you can't use items for healing).
+- Well, at least that was the intention, as a VERY good Pokémon stat-wise that would be hindered and kept away from brokenness by its trait.
+However, said trait is so hindering that it's too difficult to use Regigigas effectively against an intelligent opponent, especially when you can't use items for healing.
 Lacking Rest and Protect does not help, as it makes waiting for the ability to wear off without being KO'd first very difficult.

 - If you can remove the trait, which can be done in Double Battles with a little planning, you can bring it up to its full potential.
-You can tell that Game Freak wants you to do this, as ability-changing moves work on it (unlike Slaking's Truant).
-It's made even easier to do in Pokémon Black and White.
-(Whimsicott with the Prankster Ability used a +1 priority Worry Seed.
-Not to mention the addition of Simple Beam and Entrainment for more ways to change a Pokémon's ability.)
+You can tell that Game Freak wants you to do this, as ability-changing moves work on it, unlike Slaking's Truant.
+It's been made easier thanks to the addition of Simple Beam and Entrainment for more ways to change a Pokémon's ability.
 You could also use Heal Pulse to help Regigigas survive until Slow Start wears off naturally.